 When I first made these flourless oatmeal coconut milk pancakes, I used yogurt as the main liquid base.

 But, it’s silly to mix all those wonderful probiotics into a batter, then kill them with the heat of cooking!
 Coconut milk substitutes beautifully for the yogurt.

 You can vary this recipe depending on how thick or thin or eggy you like your pancakes.
 An extra egg will make them more crepe-like and protein-rich.
 Additional almond milk will make a thinner pancake.

 When you first mix the oats, raisins and coconut milk together, you will see some liquid, but soon the liquid disappears and the mixture thickens.

 - Before you add the eggs to the mixture, beat them lightly in a separate bowl.
-This prevents you from accidentally getting eggshells in your oat mixture.
+This prevents eggshells from accidentally getting in your oat mixture.

 - Then, measure the spices and leavenings in a small bowl and mix them before adding to the rest of the batter.
 That way you’ll be less likely to get a mouthful of baking powder or soda in a pancake because the dark spices help you see if there are any little lumps of white.